How to Care for Your Ball Python

 Ball pythons do best with low-strength UVB as part of their enclosure.
 The best UVB bulbs for ball pythons housed in a 48” x 24” x 24” enclosure are:

 The UVB bulb should be housed in a reflective fixture and placed close to the heat lamp, about 9-11” above the basking area if over mesh, and 12-14” above the basking area if not.
-UVB is blocked by glass and plastic, so you can’t give your gecko UVB by placing its terrarium in front of an open window.
+UVB is blocked by glass and plastic, so you can’t give your snake UVB by placing its terrarium in front of an open window.
 Also make sure that the fixture your UVB bulb is in does not have a clear plastic bulb cover.

 Due to their equatorial origin, ball pythons should receive roughly 12 hours of light year-round.